witold-gawlowski/dungeonmaker/Robert_Doig_Report.md

   - Witek to handle the artist input and overview of the level
   - Louis to create rooms with interesting pillars and features
   - Robert to implement the stairwells generator to connect doors on multiple levels.
-  - Henry to create a web interface and run the tool on a server for users to control

 ## Stairs Overview